-Better coordination

-Across the catchment there are many different land managers and agencies managing different parts of the water cycle.
-The task force brings together agencies to coordinate new initiatives that deliver multiple benefits to the community and the environment.

-Information & knowledge sharing

 The Task Force enables knowledge and expertise to be shared between organisations to generate new ideas and solutions.
 Consolidation and better access to data and information across the catchment will enable each organisation to be better informed and make decisions that consider different elements of the catchment.

-Advocacy

-A key role of the task force is to develop a shared vision and story of the Edgars Creek and Edwardes Lake to advocate and inspire aligned initiatives across different layers of government with our diverse communities.

-Seeking and allocating resources

-The Task Force will be a mechanism for co-design, co-investment and codelivery of new water initiatives.
+Advocacy A key role of the task force is to develop a shared vision and story of the Edgars Creek and Edwardes Lake to advocate and inspire aligned initiatives across different layers of government with our diverse communities.
+Seeking and allocating resources The Task Force will be a mechanism for co-design, co-investment and co- delivery of new water initiatives.
 Funds will be sort on projects as they are prioritised through organisational budget bids and grant programs on a case by case basis.
 Projects may require own governance structure specific to the funding agreement.

-Reflection and learning together

-With a process of reflection and learning, the Task Force can improve and persist to achieve measurable benefits in water management.

-Innovation and Prioritisation

-Take an evidence-based approach to priorities and identify innovative projects within the catchment.

-Strengthening partnerships and embedding Traditional Owner knowledge

-With active learning of Indigenous cultural knowledge; and by listening to and responding to Traditional Custodian leadership, the Task Force will seek meaningful partnerships to improve water management.
+Reflection and learning together With a process of reflection and learning, the Task Force can improve and persist to achieve measurable benefits in water management.
+Innovation and Prioritisation Take an evidence-based approach to priorities and identify innovative projects within the catchment.
+Strengthening partnerships and embedding Traditional Owner knowledge With active learning of Indigenous cultural knowledge; and by listening to and responding to Traditional Custodian leadership, the Task Force will seek meaningful partnerships to improve water management.
+ToR Clause 9 Resourcing Darebin City Council has appointed a Council officer who will take responsibility for providing executive support to the Task Force including provision of meeting agendas and minutes.

-Resourcing

-Darebin City Council has appointed a Council officer who will take responsibility for providing executive support to the Task Force including provision of meeting agendas and minutes.

 Funds for new initiatives will be sought on individual projects as prioritised through organisational budget bids and grant programs on a case by case basis.
 Opportunities for co-funding will be sort based on a project's alignment with funding agencies priorities and grant opportunities.

-Meetings

-- Meetings will be held quarterly at alternating where possible between virtual and in person meetings. - Meetings will have a rotating chair. - A quorum will be half of the voting Committee members plus one.
+ToR Clause 10 Meetings Meetings will be held quarterly at alternating where possible between virtual and in person meetings.
+Meetings will have a rotating chair.
+A quorum will be half of the voting Committee members plus one.
 In the absence of a quorum, a Chairperson may conduct the meeting for discussion purposes.
-Committees have no delegated authority to make decisions on behalf of Council, therefore any vote is on a position of recommendation. - Whilst voting on matters is expected to be uncommon a member must be in attendance (either virtually or in person) to vote.
+Committees have no delegated authority to make decisions on behalf of Council, therefore any vote is on a position of recommendation.
+Whilst voting on matters is expected to be uncommon a member must be in attendance (either virtually or in person) to vote.